Villaviciosa

-Villaviciosa is in the Principality of Asturias, located on the North Road and bathed by the Cantabrian Sea.
-The village is famous for the quality of its cider and the abundance of apple trees in its landscape.
-One of the villages it houses, Poreñu, was awarded the Exemplary Village of Asturias Award 2017.
-A perfect location to extend the stay and discover this and other benefits that promises to offer the traveler.
+Villaviciosa is in the Principality of Asturias, located on the Northern Way and bathed by the Cantabrian Sea.
+The town is famous for the quality of its cider and the abundance of apple orchards in its landscape.
+One of its villages, Poreñu, was honored with the Exemplary Village of Asturias Award in 2017.
+It is a perfect location to extend your stay and discover the many charms this region promises to offer the traveler.

 The Monumental Complex of Valdediós